byhbt/thanh/_posts/2020-02-08-learn-scrapy.md

 **What is Beautiful Soup?**
 > Beautiful Soup is a Python **library** for pulling data out of HTML and XML files.

-### What is the different between Scrapy and BeautifulSoup?
+### What is the difference between Scrapy and BeautifulSoup?

 Scrapy is a Framework.